-- 1. Gross receipts from the sale, lease, rental or other use of real property are in this State if the real property is located in this State. - 2.
-Gross receipts from the sale of electricity if the location of the income producing activity is located in this State.

-- 3. Gross receipts from the rental, lease, licensing the use of, or other use of tangible property shall be assigned to this State if the property is within this State during the entire period of rental, lease, license or other use.
-If the property is within and without this State during such period, gross receipts attributable to this State shall be based upon the ratio in which the time the property was physically present or was used in this State bears to the total time or use of the property everywhere during such period. - 4.
-Gross receipts from intangible personal property shall be attributed to this State if they are received from sources within this State. - Example 1: Receipts from trademarks are attributed to this State to the extent the trademarks are used in this State. - Example 2: Receipts from the use of patents, secret processes, or other similar intangible property are attributed to this State to the extent the patent, secret process, or other similar intangible property is employed in production, fabrication, manufacturing, processing, or other similar use in this State. - Example 3: Receipts from the use of copyrights are attributable to this State to the extent that printing or other publication originates in this State. - Example 4: Dividends are attributable to this State if the payer's commercial domicile is in this State. - Example 5: Interest received from general obligations is attributable to this State if the payer's commercial domicile is in this State. - Example 6: Interest received from specific obligations is attributable to this State if the obligation can be traced to property in this State.
+- 1. Gross receipts from incidental services sold as part of, or in conjunction with, the sale of tangible personal property in this State regardless of where those services are performed. - 2.
+Gross receipts from the sale, lease, rental or other use of real property are in this State if the real property is located in this State. - 3.
+Gross receipts from the sale of electricity if the location of the income producing activity is located in this State. - 4.
+Gross receipts from the rental, lease, licensing the use of, or other use of tangible property shall be assigned to this State if the property is within this State during the entire period of rental, lease, license or other use.
+If the property is within and without this State during such period, gross receipts attributable to this State shall be based upon the ratio in which the time the property was physically present or was used in this State bears to the total time or use of the property everywhere during such period. - 5.
+Gross receipts from intangible personal property shall be attributed to this State if they are received from sources within this State. - Example 1: Receipts from trademarks are attributed to this State to the extent the trademarks are used in this State. - Example 2: Receipts from the use of patents, secret processes, or other similar intangible property are attributed to this State to the extent the patent, secret process, or other similar intangible property is employed in production, fabrication, manufacturing, processing, or other similar use in this State. - Example 3: Receipts from the use of copyrights are attributable to this State to the extent that printing or other publication originates in this State. - Example 4: Dividends are attributable to this State if the payer's commercial domicile is in this State.

+Example 5: Interest received from general obligations is attributable to this State if the payer's commercial domicile is in this State.

+Example 6: Interest received from specific obligations is attributable to this State if the obligation can be traced to property in this State.
 For example, interest received from a loan obtained and used by the borrower to buy a piece of real estate in North Carolina is attributable to this State.
 Interest received from a loan in which real or tangible personal property located in this State is used for collateral is attributable to this State.
-Interest received as the result of nonpayment or deferred payment of royalties on trademarks is attributable to this State in the same proportion as the royalties are attributable to North Carolina. - 5.
-Gross receipts for the performance of personal services are attributable to this State to the extent such services are performed in this State.
+Interest received as the result of nonpayment or deferred payment of royalties on trademarks is attributable to this State in the same proportion as the royalties are attributable to North Carolina.

+6. Gross receipts for the performance of personal services are attributable to this State to the extent such services are performed in this State.
 If the services are performed partly within and without this State, such receipts shall be attributed to this State based upon the ratio in which the time spent in performing such services in this State bears to the total time spent in performing such services everywhere.
 Time spent in performing services includes the amount of time expended in the performance of a contract or other obligation which gives rise to such gross receipts.